Abuzariii/Abuzariii/README.md

  <details>
 <summary><h3>📝 Click to know about my work :</h3></summary>

-I am an experienced MERN stack Developer who can build highly responsive UIs, REST APIs, Graph QL and real time communications with Web Sockets.
-I can also analyze, visualize, clean and preprocess data for Machine or Deep Learning.
-On the db side I use PostgreSQL and MongoDB as my primary databases and Power BI to make dashboards for business intelligence.
+I am a highly skilled MERN Stack Developer who can build highly responsive UIs, Web Applications and APIs.
+I also use PostgreSQL, Nextjs and GraphQL along with MERN.

+I have also worked as a research assistant for multiple Masters and PhD students for deep learning projects in the domain of Natural Lagnguage Processing and Computer Vision.
+I can train, fine tune and deploy highly accurate models for pretty much any task including sentiment analysis, regression, classification, object detection and recognition.
+My DL/ML stack includes Python and Tensorflow.

 You can view all my online certificates here : https://github.com/Abuzariii/Certificates
 </details>